RevenueCat/revenuecat-docs/docs_source/Dashboard & Metrics/customers-group/customer-history.md

 # Refunding Purchases

 Android purchases can be refunded directly through the RevenueCat dashboard.
 Granting a refund will immediately expire the subscription and remove any entitlement access.
+By refunding directly through RevenueCat you can ensure that refunds are accounted for immediately in all charts and integrations.

 ![](https://files.readme.io/e2cb2fe-Screenshot_2023-06-12_at_15.01.32.png)